We focus on sharing the art, craft, history and science of paper as a creative medium.

 Jennifer J. Woodward

 Co-Founder & Lead Instructor

 Jenn makes drawings and mixed media installations, working extensively with handmade paper.
 Her art explores the transformation of local and sustainable materials such as plants and used fabrics and investigates themes of empathy, place, ephemerality and mindfulness.
 She is an artist, educator, and arts administrator wearing the proverbial multiple hats.
 Connecting with art and artists has been a longtime thread in her education at HSPVA an arts high school in Houston, TX, at Sarah Lawrence College in Bronxville, NY where she earned her BFA, and at the Tufts University + School of Museum of Fine Arts MFA program in Boston, MA where she graduated in 2006.
-Over the past 15+ years living in Oregon she has taught, exhibited and lectured at locations throughout the state.
-She is a Co-leader at the arts non-profit org Stelo, is a volunteer on the Oregon City Arts Commission, and is co-owner of the community hand papermaking studio, Pulp & Deckle.
+Over the past 17+ years living in Oregon she has taught, exhibited and lectured at locations throughout the state.
+She is the Development Manager for the Leach Botanical Garden, is a volunteer on the Oregon City Arts Commission, and is co-owner of the community hand papermaking studio, Pulp & Deckle.
 Jenn leads all of our workshops and works with artists to realize their paper based projects.